 Add Color and Balance to Your Alkaline Diet

-Colors in fruit or vegetables have unique health properties that are essential when it comes to your health and wellness.
+Vegetable colors and color of fruit have unique health properties that are essential when it comes to your health and wellness.
 For example, blue and purple fruits or vegetables (like blueberries and eggplant) contain natural pigments called anthocyanidin.
 Anthocyanidin acts as an antioxidant, helping to protect your body from free-radical damage.

 An anthocyanidin is a sugarless plant pigment, usually red or blue or variations on those colors, that has antioxidant, antiplatelet, and wound-healing properties.
 Anthocyanidins are a type of flavonoid, a potent substance with antioxidant activity, which may help fight heart disease and cancer.

-Red fruits and vegetables such as tomatoes, beets, apples, red peppers, radishes and more get their color from something called “lycopene.”
+Red colored vegetables and fruits such as tomatoes, beets, apples, red peppers, radishes and more get their color from something called “lycopene.”
 Lycopene is an antioxidant compound and has been considered a potential agent for prevention of some types of cancers.

 According to the American Cancer Society, “Studies suggest that diets rich in tomatoes may account for this reduction in risk.
 Evidence is strongest for lycopene’s protective effect against cancer of the lung, stomach, and prostate.
 It may also help to protect against cancer of the cervix, breast, mouth, pancreas, esophagus, and colon and rectum.”